 If the daughters sell the house now for $250,000, they will have capital gains of $240,000 and no exemptions.
 Accordingly, they will each pay capital gains on $120,000.
 At a rate of 20%, they will each owe about $24,000.

 So can you have your cake and eat it too?
 Yes!
-By transferring your primary residence to a properly drafted irrevocable grantor trust, you could remove the home from your ownership and control, thereby beginning the 5-year look-back, while retaining the primary residence capital gains exemption.
+By transferring your primary residence to a properly drafted irrevocable grantor trust.
+You remove the home from your ownership and control.
+Thereby beginning the 5-year look-back, while retaining the primary residence capital gains exemption.

 Joan Reed Wilson Esq. – Managing Partner